yzchen/Use-of-Shaheen/README.md

     mpiexec.hydra -bootstrap slurm -host nid00008 -n 1 ./a.out
     ```

+    It uses the `srun` command rather than the default ssh based method to launch the remote Hydra PM service processes.

     reference : [slurm_intel_mpiexec_hydra](https://slurm.schedmd.com/mpi_guide.html#intel_mpiexec_hydra) and [mpi_environment_reference](https://software.intel.com/en-us/mpi-developer-reference-linux-hydra-environment-variables)

-4. MPI program get stuck on Shaheen
+4. MPI program get stuck on Shaheen(Usually happens when too many nodes used at the same time)

-    I faces an issue that when I requested large number of compute nodes like 256, my program tends to get stuck during executing without any reasons, logs or erros.
+    I faced an issue that when I requested large number of compute nodes like 256, my program tends to get stuck during executing without any reasons, logs or erros.
     And this is somehow random in my case, everytime gets stuck at different point.

     If you use `cray-mpich`, you can simply increase the MPI buffer size and number of buffers :